fbpx

 Principles

-We understand it to be in our collective interest to support the kinds of relationships, social and economic, that sustain the ecological integrity of land and our connection with it through farming.
+We understand it to be in our collective interest to support the kinds of relationships, social and economic, that sustain the ecological integrity of land and a just, equitable food system.

-These principles represent our core values and guide us in our daily work to transform farmland ownership, tenure, and equity.
+These principles represent our core values and guide us in our daily work to transform farmland ownership and tenure.

 We are committed to: